Milkshiift/GoofCord/README.md

 <h2>Take control of your Discord experience with GoofCord – the highly configurable and privacy-focused Discord client.<br>Based on <a href="https://github.com/ArmCord/ArmCord">ArmCord</a>.</h2>
 </div>

-## Features That Spark Joy! :sparkles:
+## Features :sparkles:
-- **:lock: Privacy at Its Best**: GoofCord blocks all tracking and uses multiple techniques like message encryption to improve your privacy and security.
+- **:lock: With Privacy in mind**: GoofCord blocks all tracking and uses multiple techniques like message encryption to improve your privacy and security.
 [Learn more](https://github.com/Milkshiift/GoofCord/wiki/Privacy-FAQ)
 - **:gear: Your Way, Your Client**: Personalize GoofCord to match your vibe with an array of customization options.
-- **:chart_with_upwards_trend: Fast and Performant**: Glide through your chats with GoofCord's superior speed and responsiveness.
+- **:chart_with_upwards_trend: Fast and Performant**: Glide through your chats with GoofCord's superior speed and responsiveness compared to the official client.
 [Check the Benchmarks!](https://github.com/Milkshiift/GoofCord/wiki/Placeholder)
-- **:white_circle: Elegance in Simplicity**: We've kept it simple and sleek, delivering only the features you truly need.
 - **:bookmark: Standalone**: GoofCord is a standalone client, not reliant on the original Discord client in any way.
 - **:electric_plug: Plugins & Themes support**: Embrace client mods like [Vencord](https://github.com/Vendicated/Vencord) or [Shelter](https://github.com/uwu/shelter) for a world of plugins and themes.
 - **:iphone: Cross-Platform**: Find GoofCord on **Windows**, **Linux** and **macOS**.
 Sadly we don't support Windows versions lower than 10.